cypress-io/cypress-documentation/content/api/commands/session.md

 ```

 The [`uuid`](https://www.npmjs.com/package/uuid) npm package can be used to
-generate random unique ids if a arbitrary name-space does not meet your needs.
+generate random unique ids if an arbitrary name-space does not meet your needs.

 ### Common Questions